Annual Reviews (publisher): Expansion

 Annual Reviews has also released some specialty publications: The Excitement and Fascination of Science (1965, 1978, 1990, 1995), consisting of four volumes of autobiographies and reflections by prominent scientists, and Intelligence and Affectivity (1981), a translated volume of lectures given by psychologist Jean Piaget in the 1950s.

 In 2017, Annual Reviews announced its first online magazine, Knowable Magazine, with support from the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation.
-With Knowable Magazine, Annual Reviews expanded from scholarly publishing into science journalism and science communication, explaining and emphasizing the real-world significance of scholarly work.
+With Knowable Magazine, Annual Reviews expanded beyond scholarly publishing into science journalism and science communication, explaining and emphasizing the real-world significance of scholarly work.
+In 2022, the initiative was expanded to publish Knowable en español, a Spanish-language publication.

-In 2021, Annual Reviews moved its physical office to 1875 S Grant St., Suite 700, San Mateo, California, as the organizations's staff increasingly worked from home.
+In 2021, Annual Reviews moved its physical office to 1875 S Grant St., Suite 700, San Mateo, California, as the organization's staff increasingly worked from home.

+As of 2022 Annual Reviews acquired The Charleston Advisor, a peer-reviewed publication for librarians.
+As of 2023 Annual Reviews also acquired the Charleston Hub and its publication Against the Grain.
+The Charleston Hub organizes the annual Charleston Conference for academic libraries, librarians, and publishers.